lesserfish/PeepingTom/README.md

 ### Future scans

-Future scans can be done similarly to initial scans, by simple running
+Future scans can be done similarly, by simply running

     > $ == 23